honpong/AprilTag-Win/README.md

 # shapefit

 A light-weight online shape fitting utility for real-time applications.
+Currently it supports plane and box fitting.

 To use, you may either cmake build the binary or just import sources and headers from `src/api/` and `src/thirdparty/eigen/` to your project.
 Primary header is `src/api/inc/rs_shapefit.h`.
 Recommend to use Intel C++ Compiler 17.0.
 OpenCV is optional.